bitdog-io/restraining_bolt/README.md

 - Get a PWM controlled [relay like](https://www.amazon.com/dp/B01M3WQZLF/ref=cm_sw_em_r_mt_dp_U_Ni51EbRXS7CVA)
 - If you want audio prompts you might also want to get a small audio amp like [this](https://www.sparkfun.com/products/11044)

-Copy the contents of /sdcard found in this repo to the SD card you are using for the Teensy.
+Copy the contents of /sdcard found in this repo to the SD card you are using for your Teensy.
 Open the config.ini on the SD card and make any necessary changes.

 ## Compilation